JonyEpsilon/gorilla-repl/doc/renderer.md

 The approach that Gorilla takes to solve these problems is to defer the reassembly of the HTML fragments to the client.
 To support this, the rendered representation needs some notion of an aggregate, and this is captured by the `:list-like` render type.
+In this way, the front-end has some information on how the value is composed out of sub-values, which helps solve the above problems.
 So in fact the rendered representation for the value `[1 2 3]` is:
 ```clojure
 {:type :list-like,
  :open "<span class='clj-vector'>[<span>",